vclabsysbio/AI-MD_scRNAseq/Downstream_analysis/README.md

 A feature-barcode matrix derived from Cellranger will be used for scRNA-seq analysis and visualization.
 Scanpy is a toolkit for analysing single-cell gene expression data (Wolf *et al.*, 2018).
 There are several tutorials for analyzing scRNA-seq data, including clustering, trajectory inference, and integrating datasets, as well as a variety of data types, including PBMC and neuron.
 Scanpy's analysis pipeline, algorithm, and methods are similar to Seurat, an R-based package (Stuart *et al.*, 2019).

-_All commands were modified from [Scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) and [RAPIDS scRNA-seq](https://github.com/clara-parabricks/rapids-single-cell-examples)_
+_All commands in this respiratory were modified from [Scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) and [RAPIDS scRNA-seq](https://github.com/clara-parabricks/rapids-single-cell-examples)_

 - [Tools](#Tools)
 - [Data analysis pipeline](#Data-analysis-pipeline)